thenetworkstate/luma2discord/README.md

 -- PS: The Discord API calls Discord servers "guilds".
 We have kept the same nomencalture throughout the bot for easier readability.

-## File Structure

-- `index.js`: Main entry point of the application.
-Handles bot initialization and Discord event listeners.
-- `guildSetup.js`: Manages the setup process for new guilds, including user interactions for configuration.
-- `requestInformation.js`: Contains functions for requesting and handling user input during the setup process.
-- `cronJob.js`: Manages the scheduling and execution of periodic tasks, such as fetching and posting event updates.
-- `lumaScraper.js`: Manages the scraping of Luma Calendar events.
-This can be improved by using the Luma API for calendars with a paying subscription.
-- `showEvents.js`: Manages the display of events in the Discord channel.
-- `db.js`: Handles database operations for storing and retrieving guild settings.
-- `simulateGuildCreate.js`: Provides functionality for simulating guild creation events (for development testing).

 ## Setup and Running

 1. Clone the repository: